Chicago Hit-And-Run Car Accident Attorneys

 Although leaving the scene of an injury auto accident is against the law, it happens every day.
 According to data from the AAA Foundation For Traffic Safety, 11% of all car accidents involve hit-and-run drivers.
 In Illinois, the law is very clear on that no driver involved in an accident should ever leave when an injury has occurred:

 (from Ch.
 95 1/2, par.
 11-401)

 Sec.
 11-401.
 Motor vehicle accidents involving death or personal injuries.

 (a) The driver of any vehicle involved in a motor vehicle accident resulting in personal injury to or death of any person shall immediately stop such vehicle at the scene of such accident, or as close thereto as possible and shall then forthwith return to, and in every event shall remain at the scene of the accident until the requirements of Section 11-403 have been fulfilled.
 Every such stop shall be made without obstructing traffic more than is necessary.

-Pedestrians and bicyclists are particularly vulnerable in hit-and-run accidents.
-In 2010, almost 800 pedestrians were killed by a vehicle and left by the person driving the vehicle.
-It is a heinous crime, to injure and possible take the life of another and flee without even stopping to help them.
+Pedestrians and bicyclists are particularly vulnerable to hit-and-run accidents.
+In 2010, almost 800 pedestrians were killed by a vehicle and left by the hit and run driver.
+It is a heinous crime to injure and possibly take the life of another and flee without even stopping to help them.

-If the driver responsible in a hit and run accident is never found by the authorities, not all is always lost for the victims.
-Uninsured motorist coverage under their own auto policy can cover damages to their vehicle and their own personal injuries.
+If the driver responsible for a hit and run accident is never found by the authorities, all hope for financial compensation is not lost for the victims.
+Uninsured motorist coverage under their own auto policy can pay damages to their vehicle and their own personal injuries.
 Many people do not realize that this insurance also may cover them even if they were not in their vehicle and were hit by another driver.
 This UM coverage can pay for: medical bills, lost wages, physical therapy, property damage and even pain and suffering.

 Resources for studies and statistics on hit-and-run car accidents: